LuceleneL/portSentencer/README.md

 This program receives as input one or more textual files with text in Portuguese and generates a single textual file where each sentence is saved in a different line.
 For example, if the following text is given as input:

 `A rua Dr. Flores é uma rua de Porto Alegre?
-Quase todo gaúcho vai dizer que sim.`
+Quase todo gaúcho vai`

+`dizer que sim.
+Até os que não moram em Porto Alegre.`

-The output will be split in two sentences:
+The output will be split in three sentences:

 `A rua Dr. Flores é uma rua de Porto Alegre?`

 `Quase todo gaúcho vai dizer que sim.`

+`Até os que não moram em Porto Alegre.`

 To do so, this program needs a list of known abbreviations in Portuguese that is read from the file `abbrev.txt`.